howtographql/howtographql/content/backend/graphql-elixir/4-summary.md

 ---
 title: Summary
-pageTitle: Building a GraphQL Server with Elixir - Tutorial Summary
+pageTitle: Building a GraphQL Server with Elixir Backend Tutorial
+description: "You learned how to build a GraphQL server with Elixir & Absinthe and best practices for filters, authentication, pagination and subscriptions."
 ---

 More content for this tutorial is coming soon!